GeorgeW998/Data-Analyst-Portfolio/README.md

 - Grouped and sorted the data into categories to relate them, to test the hypothesis
 - Used different visualisation methods to display the relationships.

+## Improvements
+This is still a work in progress, so I will be adding and improving as I learn.

+- Add some machine learning which will try to predict peoples' total max lift, based on the previously mentioned factors.
+- Look at failed lifts and see if/how far these would be outside a persons max.
+- Some general neatening of the notebook for ease of reading.

 LINK TO DATASET: https://www.kaggle.com/datasets/davidjlochner/open-powerlifting-data-20210625